A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 \subsection{The `classical' Quinn finite total homotopy TQFT}

 Let $\Vect_\kappa=\Vect$ be the category of $\kappa$-vector spaces and linear maps, which will usually be considered together with its usual symmetric monoidal category structure.
-Throughout the paper, given a non-negative integer, $d$, the symmetric monoidal category of closed $d$-manifolds and {equivalence classes of} cobordisms between them will be denoted $\cob{d}$.
-By a $d$-dimensional TQFT, we will mean a symmetric monoidal functor from $\cob{d}$ to $\Vect$, as in, for instance, \cite{Lurie,Lec_TQFT}.
-We note that there is no assumption made, nor needed, that our manifolds or cobordisms be oriented, or even orientable.
+Throughout the paper, given a non-negative integer, ${n}$, the symmetric monoidal category of closed ${n}$-manifolds, and equivalence classes of cobordisms between them, will be denoted $\cob{{n}}$.
+By a \emph{${n}$-dimensional TQFT}, or an \emph{$(n,n+1)$-TQFT,} we will mean a symmetric monoidal functor from $\cob{{n}}$ to $\Vect$, as in, for instance, \cite{Lurie,Lec_TQFT}.
+Note that there is no assumption made, nor needed, that our manifolds or cobordisms be oriented, or even orientable.
+However $\kappa$ must be a subfield of $\C$ as we need to be able to invert positive integers.

 In this paper, we will need to work over the category, $\CGWH$, of compactly generated, weak Hausdorff spaces, \cite{May,Strom}.
-Such a space, $B$, is called \emph{homotopy finite} if $B$ has only a finite number of path-components, each of which has only a finite number of non-trivial homotopy groups, all of which are finite.
-Also recall that given a homotopy finite space, its \emph{homotopy content} is defined by the formula below (cf. also \cite[Lecture 4]{Quinn}, \cite{BaezDolan} and \cite[\S 3]{Galvezetal}):
+Such a space, $B$, is called \emph{homotopy finite} if $B$ has only a finite number of path-components, each of which has only a finite number of non-trivial homotopy groups, all of which are finite, \cite{Ellis}.
+Also recall that given a homotopy finite space, its \emph{homotopy content}, $\chi^\pi(B)$, is defined by the formula below (cf. also \cite[Lecture 4]{Quinn}, \cite{BaezDolan} and \cite[\S 3]{Galvezetal}),

-Given a fixed homotopy finite space $\Bc$, Quinn defined what he called the \emph{finite total homotopy TQFT}, denoted here by $\FQ{\Bc} \colon \cob{d} \to \Vect_\mathbb{Q}$, defined for all $d\ge 0$.
-In Part \ref{Part-II} of this paper, particularly in Section \ref{Classical Quinn}, we provide a thorough description of the construction of Quinn's finite total homotopy TQFT, giving full mathematical details, in particular defining, more generally, a parametrised version, $\FQp{\Bc}{s} \colon \cob{d} \to \Vect_\mathbb{\C}$, of it, where $s$ is a complex parameter.
+Given a fixed homotopy finite space $\Bc$, Quinn defined what he called the \emph{finite total homotopy TQFT}, denoted here by $\FQ{\Bc} \colon \cob{{n}} \to \Vect_\mathbb{Q}$, defined for all $n\ge 0$.
+In Chapter \ref{Quinn-rend} of this paper , we provide a thorough description of the construction of Quinn's finite total homotopy TQFT, giving full mathematical details, in particular defining, more generally, a parametrised version, $\FQp{\Bc}{s} \colon \cob{{n}} \to \Vect_\mathbb{\C}$, of it, where $s$ is a complex parameter.
 All TQFTs, $\FQp{\Bc}{s}$, for fixed $\Bc$, are related by natural isomorphisms.
-The latter parameter, $s$, was not present in Quinn's original construction, and is closely related to the parameter appearing in the similar groupoidification functor in \cite{baezetal}.
+The latter parameter, $s$, was not present in Quinn's original construction, It is closely related to the parameter appearing in the similar `degroupoidification' functor in \cite{baezetal}.